PBoerstoel/Diabetes_Project/README.md

 Diabetes affects almost 40 million people in the US alone.
 A good predictive model based on patient demographics can help doctors and patients with early intervention and preventative treatments.

 ## Data
 Data was retrieved from (https://www.kaggle.com/datasets/julnazz/diabetes-health-indicators-dataset) and came with 3 datasets; 2 unbalanced and 1 balanced.
-The balanced one was chosen to optimize for model accuracy.
+The balanced one was chosen to optimize for model accuracy and to ensure that our predictions actually predicted diabetes.

 ## Methods
 A database was created in SQL which was then conected to a python notebook using SQLite.
 Using numpy, pandas, and seaborn, the data was assessed and visualized.
 Next, a tensorflow model was created to predict outcome of Diabetes.

+We cleaned the data with pandas, including changing datatypes to be the correct types, as well as dropping some columns.
+We then attempted a logistic regression with sklearn, but could not reach the desired accuracy.
+After that, we used a tensorflow neural network.
+Our final model had 2 hidden layers, a 120 neuron sigmoid one, and a 600 neuron relu one.
+The output layer was sigmoid as well.
+We ran it for 20 epochs.

 ## Results
 The final predictive model scored an accuracy of 75% on the testing data.